 Demands for space have decreased slightly across Ontario for all unit types, except for ward/semi-private spaces.
-In 2013, there were approximately 51,800 units available in Ontario for seniors, with demand highest for two bedroom suites.
-Some senior couples looking for two bedroom suites did encounter waiting lists.
+In 2021, there were 67,399 units available in Ontario for seniors, with demand highest for two bedroom suites.
+Toronto had 21,056 units total, with a vacancy rate of 20.7%.

 When it comes to choosing a retirement home, there is a lot to consider.
 Some seniors are looking for homes near their family, while others want to explore the benefits of a more active lifestyle.
 The first step is to determine what you want, what you’re looking for, what you can afford and the location of your search (assuming you have a particular neighbourhood in mind).

 If you’re not sure whether it’s time to consider retirement living, consider the following starter questions:

 For more points to consider and some common questions and concerns about retirement homes, please visit our page for seniors considering a retirement home.